National Library of Luxembourg

 The BnL holds 1.8 million printed items, making it the largest library in Luxembourg.
-The library’s collections include both print and digital documents, such as books, manuscripts, journals, newspapers, magazines, databases, maps, stamps, prints, drawings and scores by Luxembourgish composers.
+The library's collections include both print and digital documents, such as books, manuscripts, journals, newspapers, magazines, databases, maps, stamps, prints, drawings and scores by Luxembourgish composers.
 Roughly three quarters of its contents, particularly scientific resources, come from abroad.

 As a legal deposit library, the BnL receives copies of books and other printed and digital documents published in Luxembourg.
-It is also the country’s national ISBN, ISSN, ISMN and ISNI agency.
+It is also the country's national ISBN, ISSN, ISMN and ISNI agency.

 History

-On 1 April 1798, the school library ‘Bibliothèque de l’École centrale’ was founded based on a law from 25 October 1795.
-Five years later, on 28 January 1803, it became a municipal library in Luxembourg City and changed its name to ‘Bibliothèque de Luxembourg’.
-The budget law of 28 March 1899 finally renamed it ‘Bibliothèque nationale de Luxembourg’.
+On 1 April 1798, the school library 'Bibliothèque de l’École centrale' was founded based on a law from 25 October 1795.
+Five years later, on 28 January 1803, it became a municipal library in Luxembourg City and changed its name to 'Bibliothèque de Luxembourg'.
+The budget law of 28 March 1899 finally renamed it 'Bibliothèque nationale de Luxembourg'.
 This name was kept until October 2019.

-Between 1973 and 2019 the library was located in the renovated building of the prior ‘collège jésuite’ next to the Luxembourg Notre-Dame cathedral on Boulevard Roosevelt.
+Between 1973 and 2019 the library was located in the renovated building of the prior 'collège jésuite' next to the Luxembourg Notre-Dame cathedral on Boulevard Roosevelt.
 The law of 18 April 2013 defines the construction of a building in accordance with the functional needs of a national library of the 21st century, responding not only to the needs of conservation and valorisation of Luxembourg's intellectual heritage, but also to the renewed needs of the public and of future generations.
 Upon moving into its new Kirchberg building on 1 October 2019, it adopted its current name, Bibliothèque nationale du Luxembourg.
 The transition from "de" to "du" in its French-language name, signifies that the library serves the country of Luxembourg, rather than simply the capital, Luxembourg City.

+In November 2024, the library announced the acquisition by purchase of the Giant Bible of Saint Maximin.

 Tasks

 Heritage library

-As the country’s main heritage library, the BnL is tasked with collecting, cataloging, preserving and valorising Luxembourgish heritage in all fields of knowledge.
+As the country's main heritage library, the BnL is tasked with collecting, cataloging, preserving and valorising Luxembourgish heritage in all fields of knowledge.
 It does so through legal deposit, as well as by completing its collections through acquisitions of documents that are published abroad by Luxembourgish citizens, authors or habitants, or which are otherwise linked to the country.
 Moreover, it creates and publishes an annual national bibliography of publications that have entered the collection through legal deposit.
-The library also manages special collections containing i.e. manuscripts, rare and valuable documents, prints, maps, photos, musical texts and artist’s books.
+The library also manages special collections containing i.e. manuscripts, rare and valuable documents, prints, maps, photos, musical texts and artist's books.

-The BnL not only preserves but also studies these collections and regularly publishes its work, such as the ‘De Litty’ series, which aims to make Luxembourg’s musical heritage more accessible to teachers and the younger generation.
+The BnL not only preserves but also studies these collections and regularly publishes its work, such as the 'De Litty' series, which aims to make Luxembourg's musical heritage more accessible to teachers and the younger generation.
 Moreover, the library curates and hosts exhibitions of patrimonial value as well as events and conferences either by itself or in collaboration with other establishments.